Should I Workout With A Cold … Or Sit On My Butt And Rest?

 If you have the flu, are hacking, coughing and sneezing all over the place … don’t workout.
 Do everyone at the gym a solid and stay home.
 Good for you that you are determined to stay fit, but please don’t share.

-Also, I am in no way suggesting that you need go to actually go the gym and contaminate everyone.
+Also, I am in no way suggesting that you need to go the gym and contaminate everyone.
 You can do a body weight workout, go for an easy to medium intensity walk outside, a hike – whatever.

 If you feel like you need to go the gym, well that’s up to you, but be conscientious of spreading your bug.